imflash217/imflash217/README.md

 <h2 align="center">👋 Hello!
 I'm Vinay.</h2>
+<h2> EDUCATION: </h2>
+1. MS in ECE at NC State University
+2. BTech in EE at Indian Institute of Technology Hyderabad

 <!--
 **imflash217/imflash217** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.